Jebel Ali Customs Center Provides Customs Clearance Service To Clients Through Smart Services - UrduPoint

 "To ensure best help and access is provided to all our clients, we are using the latest technologies following strict precautionary measures.
 Trade activity is performing fantastic and there is no delay in shipments.
 With this, we support the national economy and maintain Dubai’s position as a leading hub and connection between the world continents and countries, even at this hard time which sees the outbreak of coronavirus worldwide."

-Dubai Customs has issued a customs statement in which it endorsed economic stimulus initiatives following the directives of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai.
-The initiatives were launched by Dubai Crown Prince and Chairman of the Executive Council His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum.
-They included an initiative to refund 20% of the customs tariff, which is paid to imported goods that are sold locally.
+Dubai Customs has issued a customs statement in which it endorsed economic stimulus initiatives following the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai,.
+The initiatives were launched by H.H.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council.
+They included an initiative to refund 20 percent of the customs tariff, which is paid to imported goods that are sold locally.

-Dubai Customs will refund 1% to all goods sold locally and imported between 15th March and 30th June 2020, which are subject to 5% customs duties.
-All bank and cash collaterals on customs clearance (AED 50,000) will be cancelled, and clearance companies who already paid will be refunded.
+Customs will refund 1 percent to all goods sold locally and imported between 15th March and 30th June 2020, which are subject to 5% customs duties.
+All bank and cash collaterals on customs clearance (AED50,000) will be cancelled, and clearance companies who already paid will be refunded.